exo-cortex/therustybits_microbit_tutorials/README.md

 It simply runs a loop that outputs a debug message using (rtt-target)[https://docs.rs/rtt-target/latest/rtt_target/] (Real-Time Transfer protocol) which should appear in your terminal.

 ## 2 Blinky-LED
-### manually setup
+### a manually setup
 Configure GPIO pins manually according to nRF52833 product specification document using unsafe rust and pointers.
+### b using `nrf52833-pac` the PAC (peripheral access crate)
+Configure GPIOs using the peripherals provided by the PAC.
+### c using `nrf52833-hal` the HAL (hardware abstraction layer)
+Configure GPIOs using the hardware abstraction layer which in turn accesses the pac.
+### d using `microbit-v2` - the BSP (board support package) for the microbit
+Using  the board support packaget for the microbit we can use everything even more ergonomically.

 # Setup
 - install the cargo plugin `cargo-embed` using `$cargo install cargo-embed` (may take a while)